JackEdTaylor/expra-wise24/_sources/general/overview.md

 - Please notify me as soon as possible if the material being presented in class is not accessible.
 - Please notify me if any of the physical accomodations are difficult to use or access for you.

-### Code of conduct

-This course has a *Code of conduct*.
-You can find that in the [Code of Conduct](https://jackedtaylor.github.io/expra-wise23/general_information/CoC.html) section of this book.

 ### Acknowledgements

 Several parts of this section are directly taken or adapted from [Alexander Huth's Neuro Data Analysis in Python syllabus](https://github.com/alexhuth/ndap-fa2020) licensed under a [BSD-3-Clause License](https://github.com/alexhuth/ndap-fa2020/blob/master/LICENSE) and [Shannon Ellis' COGS 18: Introduction to Python](https://cogs18.github.io/assets/intro/syllabus.html).